vxnuaj/NEOCORTEX/Supervised Learning.md

 In these situation a model must learn to find structure within data without a set of $Y$, to discover underlying patterns and structures, to help generate more coherent outputs.

 This can be done through [[Unsupervised Learning]]

+[^1]:   This is typically a loss function or accuracy score, but can take other means as well (f1-score, recall, etc )